demarchidaniele/uWSPRBeacon/README.md

 Compilation:

-Use Arduino IDE 1.6 or newer
+Use Arduino IDE 1.6 or newer (please check it, expecially on Ubuntu)

 Import these libraries before build